BhumikaBhakte/Bookshop-Database-App/README.md

 # Bookshop-Database-App
-- A desktop GUI app with an SQL Database Backend using Python and Tkinter.
+- A desktop GUI app with a SQL Database Backend using Python and Tkinter.
 Users can add, search, update, delete entries to/from the database.